jpueberbach4/bp.markets.ingest/dukascopy/README.md

 >**❗Use the modifier ```skiplast``` to control whether the last (potentially open) candle should be dropped from a timeframe. \
 ❗Skiplast only has effect when --until is not set or set to a future datetime**

-You now have your own local forex high-performance analytics and data stack :)
-Don't forget to thank Dukascopy.

 **Note on MT4 support** You can now use the ```--mt4``` flag to split CSV output into MetaTrader-compatible files.
 This flag works only with ```./build-csv.sh``` and cannot be used with ```--partition```.
 It has been implemented as an additional step following the merge-csv process.

 ```sh